 Gas fireplace inserts require piping for gas and electric wiring for switches and thermostats as well as proper firebox and flue placement.
 Due to the complexity of installation and safety concerns, this is a job best left to professionals.
-Generally, it will cost between $2,000 and $4,000 to purchase and have a gas fireplace insert installed, with prices varying by insert model and difficulty of installation.
+Generally, it will cost between $2,000 and $5,000 to purchase and have a gas fireplace insert installed, with prices varying by insert model and difficulty of installation.

 Direct-vent models are ideal for retrofitting existing fireplaces because their flue systems are designed to hook up to existing chimneys; they can also be installed to vent directly out an exterior wall.
 Top-vent or B-vent versions also directly vent to the outside but are less efficient than direct-vent options.

-Vent-free gas fireplace inserts require no chimney or exterior venting and can be placed into an existing fireplace, a wall, or a freestanding cabinet.
+Vent-free or ventless gas fireplace inserts require no chimney or exterior venting and can be placed into an existing fireplace, a wall, or a freestanding cabinet.
 They draw oxygen from adjacent rooms and are best run for short periods of time.
 Look for models with oxygen depletion sensors that automatically switch off burners when a room's oxygen levels become too low.

 When shopping for a gas fireplace insert, it's important to know the exact measurements of your existing fireplace opening or the space available for a vent-free version.
 Know the size of the room you want to heat as warming capacities differ.
 Evaluate models' efficiency ratings to ensure you get the most efficient model you can afford.

 Take time to compare decorative faceplates, fireplace cabinets, and burner systems.
-Though functionality trumps form when it comes to fire safety, fireplaces and the flames radiating within are meant to be gazed upon and appreciated for both their calm-inducing vibes and the warmth they produce.
+Although functionality trumps form when it comes to fire safety, fireplaces and the flames radiating within are meant to be gazed upon and appreciated for both their calm-inducing vibes and the warmth they produce.